To Contact Me

 Super Hornet.
 The aircraft has crew of two, with the second crew member being an Electronic Warfare Officer (EWO).

-The first test aircraft of a Growler known as an EA‑1 made its maiden flight in August 2006.
+The first test aircraft known as an EA‑1 made its maiden flight in August 2006.
 Production started of the type in 2007 with the aircraft entering operational service with the United States Navy in September 2009, eventually replacing the Northrop Grumman EA‑6B Prowler which was retired from service in June 2015.

 performance being similar also allows the Growler to perform escort jamming, as well as the traditional standoff jamming missions (radar jamming